scaleoutsean/eseries/monitor/PRTG/README.md

 Volumes on regular RAID disk groups usually consume the entire volume.
 There's no storage savings (compression, deduplication) or thin provisioning, so it's easy to reason about these.

 DDP, on the other hand, can accommodate volumes with heterogeneous RAID levels (RAID-1 and RAID-6, in SANtricity 11.80), so being able to see the capacity used by each, as well as other less obvious metrics without much clicking around is useful.
 Additionally, in SAS-based E- and EF-Series arrays, thin provisioning is possible, making this sensor even more useful.
 (EF300 and EF600 are NVMe-based.)

+### Snapshot, clone and repository (Get-ESeriesSnapCloneRepoInfo.ps1)

+Primarily for space consumption (in repository volumes) by snapshots and writable clones.

+### Snapshot Consistency Group (Get-ESeriesCGInfo.ps1)

+Watches specific (snapshot) Consistency Group.

+The purpose of this sensor is not just to watch snapshots and clones, but also aggregate CG capacity, reserve volume utilization, and performance for the CG of interest.

+The main use case for this is monitoring of symmetric scale-out workloads such as NOSQL databases, Kafka or MinIO.

 ## How to use senor scripts